JonMrowczynski/CSC213Lab1/README.md

 ### Task 3 (10 pts)

-It ends up being relatively awkward in the long-term to use HTTPS.
-You will have to create a Personal Access Token (PAT) on GitHub and then enter your username and that token in place of your password every time you want to push commits to remote repos!
-For better long-term convenience, it's useful to know how to setup SSH with GitHub.
+It ends up being relatively awkward in the long-term to use **HTTPS**.
+You will have to create a Personal Access Token (PAT) on
+GitHub and then enter your username and that token in place of your password every time you want to push commits to remote repos!
+For better long-term convenience, it's useful to know how to setup **SSH** with GitHub.

 Instructions to do so can be found in [Using SSH with GitHub.md](./Using%20SSH%20with%20GitHub.md)